 Staff on the programme include:

-David Beattie, Karl Burke, Anthony Carroll, Anthony Collins, Dr Brian Fay, Mark Garry, Peter Jones, Dr Niamh Ann Kelly, Barbara Knezevic, Dr Ronan McCrea, Dr Conor McGarrigle, Michael O'Hara, Dr Niamh O’Malley, Dr Naomi Sex, Liam Sharkey, Dr Glenn Loughran, Maria McKinney, Anne Marie Walker, Amy Walsh.
+Anthony Carroll, Anthony Collins, Dr Brian Fay, Mark Garry, Peter Jones, Dr Niamh Ann Kelly, Barbara Knezevic, Dr Glenn Loughran, Dr Ronan McCrea, Dr Conor McGarrigle, Michael O'Hara, Dr Niamh O’Malley, Dr Naomi Sex, Liam Sharkey, Dr Tim Stott, Anne Marie Walker, Amy Walsh.

 Graduates go on to become professional artists.
 Many graduates also continue to pursue postgraduate study in Ireland or abroad and also find employment in the cultural and creative industries working in galleries and studios as arts officers, curators and arts administrators.
 The BA in Fine Art is registered with the Teaching Council of Ireland and some graduates pursue a career as art and design teachers.